-Improving your English speaking skills is essential to enjoying your international student experience.
-During your academic journey here in Australia, you will have to speak to your classmates, teachers and colleagues in English.
-It’s likely that you will have to speak in front of your class and attend a job interview.
-If you decide to stay in Australia or move to another English-speaking country after your education is complete, then your English speaking skills become even more important.
+Improving your English speaking skills is essential to enjoying your international study experience.
+Throughout your academic journey here in Australia, you will have to speak to your classmates, teachers, and colleagues in English.
+It’s also likely that you will have to speak in front of your class and attend a job interview.
+If you decide to stay in Australia or move to another English-speaking country after your education is complete, your English speaking skills will become even more important.

 Improving your English vocabulary

 Expanding your vocabulary will improve your speaking skills and allow you to have more sophisticated conversations in English.
-If you learn just one new English word every day, you will have added roughly 365 new words to your English vocabulary by the end of the year.
-You might decide to learn five new words per day, or challenge yourself to learn ten.
-If you write down any unfamiliar words you hear during the day and dedicate some time to reviewing them each night, your English vocabulary will quickly grow.
+If you learn one new English word every day, you will have added 365 new words to your English vocabulary by the end of the year!
+If that’s not enough, you might decide to learn five new words per day, or even challenge yourself to learn ten.
+Try writing down any unfamiliar words you hear during the day, then dedicate some time to reviewing them each night.
+With these simple methods, your English vocabulary will grow quickly.

-Learning a group of words that are commonly used together will help you string your sentences together and sound more like a native speaker.
+Learning phrases, which are groups of words commonly used together, will help you to sound more like a native speaker.
 For example, it’s better to learn the phrase ‘a bowl of soup’, than to simply learn the word ‘soup’.
-When you learn a new word, it is good practice to refer to a dictionary to see how that word is used in a sentence.
+When you learn a new word, it’s good practice to check a dictionary to learn how that word can be used in a sentence.

 Use apps and online resources

-There are so many apps and free online resources that you can use to improve your English speaking.
-Duolingo is a free language learning app that teaches English through a fun mix of reading, listening and speaking challenges.
-The apps Tandem and HelloTalk match you with English speakers who want to practise your own native language; together, you help each other practise.
-You can also check out the YouTube channels Aussie English, BBC Learning English and Speak English With Mr Duncan.
+There are so many apps and free online resources that you can use to improve your English speaking skills.
+Duolingo is a free language learning app that teaches English through a fun mix of reading, listening, and speaking challenges.
+The apps Tandem and HelloTalk match you with English speakers who want to practise your native language so that you help each other.

 Talk to yourself

 It might feel strange at first, but talking to yourself is the best way to get comfortable with speaking English.
 Try reading a few pages from a book aloud, or simply narrate whatever activity you’re doing.
-It might be as simple as practicing “I’m chopping up the carrots”, or “I’m going to go to the shops”.
-This way, you can get used to common words and phrases without worrying about making a mistake in front of others.
+It might be as simple as saying “I’m chopping up the carrots” or “I’m going to go to the shops”.

-Consider pressing record the next time you practise speaking English.
-Listening back to your own speech will help you hear anything that needs improving.
-For example, you might be incorrectly pronouncing a word, stumbling over a phrase, or simply speaking too slow or too fast.
+Listening back to your speech will help you hear anything that needs improving.
+For example, you might be incorrectly pronouncing a word, stumbling over a phrase, or speaking too slowly or quickly.
 If you have a recording, you can also ask an English-speaking teacher or friend for their feedback.

 Listen to English

-One of the easiest ways to improve your English speaking skills is to consume English media.
-You might choose to tune into an English radio station or podcast, watch an English movie or TV show, or simply listen to some English music.
-Make note of any new words, slang or expressions that you hear so that you can look them up afterwards and begin using them yourself.
+One of the easiest ways to improve your English speaking skills is to consume English-language media.
+You might choose to tune into an English-language radio station while commuting, listen to audiobooks or podcasts, watch a movie or TV show or simply enjoy some music.
+While you’re enjoying your chosen media, make note of any new words, slang or expressions you hear, so that you can look them up afterwards and begin using them yourself.